TheHeroBrine422/parkingLotAppIgnite/backend/README.md

 # Todo list (not prioritized)

 1. TEST EVERYTHING AND WRITE DOCUMENTATION.
 SOMETHINGS HAVE BEEN TESTED BUT I HAVENT KEPT TRACK AND IDK WHAT ACTUALLY WORKS.
-2. create library to access routes for testing software and frontend.
-3. make testing software using library
+Also write testing using jest in test/test.js
-4. add extra checks for db errors.
+2. add extra checks for db errors.
 Add SELECT after modification statement to check that changes worked.
-5. update POST revokeSessionToken since it will now need a blacklist of hashed tokens, and add checks of revoked tokens in verifyToken
-6. check for race conditions
+3. check for race conditions
-7. Add/remove spot route for level 2+
-8. regen keys for prod to revoke tokens accidently put in public repo.
-Not a big deal till being ran publically.
-9. Make Settings.DBcreds work.
+4. Make Settings.DBcreds work.
 For some reason on my linux machine it is having issues.
-10. add checks that tables exist and create them if needed in app.listen()
+5. add checks that tables exist and create them if needed in app.listen().
+Could also do this with JWT keys maybe.
-11. rewrite getArbitraryJWT for testing purposes.
+6. create New Routes
+  * add/remove spot for 2+
+  * getRanges
+  * fix revokeSessionToken for JWTs
+  * createArbitraryUser for 3 dev only for testing

+# release Checklist:

+1. make sure to regen keys due to token leaks.

 ### Other Potential Ideas